cynthiagong/DH199/tutorial.md

 Check out this [gallery](https://shiny.rstudio.com/gallery/) for some ideas of what Shiny can help you create!

 ## **Getting Started:** <a id="getting-started"></a>
+To preface, this tutorial was created on a Windows OS; as a result, there may be slight visual and functional differences when using a Mac.

 ### Things to Download: <a id="things-to-download"></a>
 As a refresher, the following will be needed to code with R and use the Shiny package:
 + [R](https://cran.r-project.org/bin/windows/base/)